dfinity/ICRC-1/Charters.md

   * This WG could work on index or multi-canister solution
   * Currently, most of wallets are building their own index canister

-* Could work on an interface for the index canister
+* **We should standardize also the API of the index canister to be useful**
+  * Separate API for index canisters as accessed from clients
   * Maybe make it discoverable via the ledger
     * Client can ask ledger whether it has an index and ledger can point to it
   * Index canister must comply with index API, can be queries according to API

 * 2 architecture options for index canisters
-  * Make every archive into an index
+  * Make every archive also an index
-    * Each archive becomes complicated; now 1 page of code
+    * Each archive becomes complicated; now it is 1 page of code
     * Ledger includes archive in its own memory, cannot have large codebase here
-    * Nice that archive is small, stupid thing that dumps blocks into stable memory and serves them
+    * Nice that archive is a small, stupid component that stores blocks into stable memory and retrieves and serves them
     * Don't want archive to be complex, want it simple; don't want bugs there
   * Have separate index canister in addition to archive

 * Index should not necessarily be a single-canister solution
-  * Index may be huge for large set of transactions
+  * Index may be huge for a large set of transactions
-  * Many ways to implement different designs for this; have all options you want
+  * Many ways to implement different designs for this, for example
+    * Everything in one canister that keeps everything
+      * Ledger points to itself for index discovery
+      * Ledger implements index itself and serves index queries
     * Index canister can delegate queries to smart archives or index helper canisters
       * Index canister is coordinator that uses further canisters; finds data for you
       * Coordinate distributed queries
       * Ledger points to coordinator for index discovery
       * Clients use coordinator as index canister
-    * Everything in one big canister that keeps everything
-      * Ledger points to itself for index discovery
-      * Ledger implements index itself and serves index queries

 * Conclusion
-  * *ICRC-3 still needed as a foundation for all index canister functionality*
+  * **ICRC-3 still needed as a foundation for all index canister functionality**
-  * *Current functionality of ICRC-3 seems sufficient for the foundation*
+  * **Current functionality of ICRC-3 seems sufficient for the foundation**

 ## 2022-12-13
 [Slide deck](https://docs.google.com/presentation/d/1dxypgWRN5Vz30uy2mdMIDqNBoNbMKMRibw5DU34xiMs/edit#slide=id.g125c3b1bfa8_0_0), recording not available